 In case the extraction fails, for example because of an exception in the Xtract Universal software, Xtract Universal will take care that the already uploaded parts will be deleted from S3.
 In case of an “uncontrolled” extraction failure, for example due to network issues, Xtract Universal won’t be able to delete those uploaded parts from S3.

-Because of this, it’s recommended to change the settings on S3 in a way that will trigger the automatic deletion of unused multiparts, e.g. after a day.
-You will find this setting by selecting a bucket and opening the Management tab.
+We would therefore recommend to change the settings on S3 in a way that will trigger the automatic deletion of unused multiparts, e.g. after a day.
+You will find this setting by selecting a bucket and opening the “Management” tab.
 Select “Lifecycle” and “Add lifecycle rule” and create a rule for deleting unused multiparts.